-Rather than criticizing Jeremiah for his reticence, we should praise him for his humility and modesty.
+Some have criticized Jeremiah for his reluctance.
+Rather than censuring him for his hesitation, ought we not to praise him for his humility and modesty?
 He was not so much trying to avoid doing what God commanded, as he was wondering aloud how, knowing his own limitations, he would ever be able to accomplish it.

 There is hardly any character trait that so becomes the personality as humility.
 This is especially so in preachers.
 Paul tells us that there were self-centered, ego-manic preachers in the first century (Phi.
 1:15) and unfortunately, they have not become extinct.
-Pride is a temptation of special severity to preachers because people often ask them questions, seek their counsel, and publicly praise them.
+Pride is a temptation of special severity to preachers because people often rely upon them for answers to their questions, seek their counsel, and publicly praise them.
 If he does not take care, a preacher can begin to believe all of those nice things people may write or say about him.
-(Of course, his wife and his elders may help keep him down to earth!)
+(Of course, there seem always to be those whose mission in life is to keep him "in his place.")

 Few things are more disgusting to right-thinking people than to see a preacher who is puffed up with his own ability, education, influence, or importance.
 I am convinced that pride is what has led some to abandon the Truth and adopt the liberal slop of theological pluralism.
 I am also convinced that some have adopted and continue to propagate strange, quirky heresies in order to feed a bloated ego that craves extra attention.
 Some among us who have attained advanced degrees (many of whom are on the faculties of our schools) look down their "ivory tower" noses at the "unscholarly" fellows who have no more sense than to study and preach the Bible.
-These self-proclaimed "scholars" are for the most part the leaders in the determined effort to cast the church of our Lord in the denominational mold.
-In their pride they cannot stand for their denominational academic fellows to accuse them of being "narrow" in their concepts of fellowship, the conditions of pardon, worship, and like subjects.
+These selfproclaimed "scholars" are for the most part the leaders in the determined effort to cast the church of our Lord in the denominational mold.
+In their pride they cannot stand for their denominational academic fellows to accuse them of being "narrow" in their concepts of the inspiration of the Bible, fellowship, the conditions of pardon, the identity of the church, worship, and like subjects.

-However, one does not have to be a doctrinal fruitcake, a theological liberal, or someone educated beyond his intelligence to fall prey to pride.
-Those who are sticklers for the Truth can also succumb to this deadly sin.
-It seems that some are not content to let "cream rise to the top."
-Some, in their youth, allow ambition to drive them as they openly seek position and prominence that have come to others only through decades of faithful and difficult work.
-I know one young preacher (admittedly, an extreme case) who has an almost unbounded ambition that cannot stand to be bested, even in a table game.
-Whenever corrected, he has some excuse or rationalization.
-He plays up to those through whom he hopes to gain some advantage, while treating with rudeness and/or ridicule those he considers to be his inferiors (especially children and women).
-He craves attention and makes himself obnoxious in seeking it.
-He knows all of the answers.
-He goes out of his way to impress people (in pulpit and classroom and on a personal level) with what he considers to be his superior knowledge (though he has no graduate degree).
-He is pushy, selfish, and impudent, frequently touting his own talents (of which he admittedly has many).
-There is no chance he would ever recognize himself in the above description-he is far too self-promoting to do so.
-Solomon's advice in Proverbs 27:2 is especially valuable for all who preach: "Let another man praise thee, and not thine own mouth; A stranger, and not thine own lips."
+However, one does not have to be a doctrinal fruitcake, a theological liberal, or someone educated beyond his intelligence (and/or his convictions) to fall prey to pride.
+Those who are sticklers for sound doctrine can also succumb to this deadly sin.
+It seems that some preachers are not content to let "cream rise to the top."
+Some allow perverse ambition and jealousy to drive them as they openly seek position and prominence that have come to others only through decades of faithful and difficult work.
+Such behavior is akin to that of a twelve-year old fledgling song leader who tries to lead "The New Song" or of a new convert wanting to begin immediately a study of Revelation before he has dried off from the baptistery.
+Solomon's advice is valuable for all, but especially for all who preach: "Let another man praise thee, and not thine own mouth; A stranger, and not thine own lips" (Pro.
+27:2).